rdiff-backup regress --allow-duplicate-timestamps {targetdir}

 This affects the expected format of the files specified by the --{include|exclude}-filelist[-stdin] switches as well as the format of the files statistics.

 If set, rdiff-backup’s output will be tailored for easy parsing by computers, instead of convenience for humans.
 Currently this only applies when listing increments using the list increments action, where the time will be given in seconds since the epoch.
+Also log lines are then kept in one single line instead of being formatted according to the width of the terminal.

 Specify an alternate method of connecting to a remote computer.
 This is necessary to get rdiff-backup not to use ssh for remote backups, or if, for instance, rdiff-backup is not in the PATH on the remote side.
 See the REMOTE OPERATION section for details.